|Curious & Counter-Productive Sequence of Omission|

 Wiltshire County Council's consultants at the time discreetly acknowledged this rather fundamental failing.

 WCC's Far Western route around Westbury would work well with the preferred Northern Yarnbrook Bypass.
-It is on the correct alignment and would provide a genuine bypass around the Yarnbrook A350 bottleneck.

 The Eastern Westbury Bypass project had little value, other than to develop the Special Landscape Area.